supervisely/docs/data-organization/project/statistics/statistics.md

 ## Datasets
 **In the datasets section we see:**
 - Name of the dataset
-- the amount of data inside each dataset located in the selected project
+- The amount of data inside each dataset located in the selected project
-- data size of individual datasets and the entire project
+- Data size of individual datasets and the entire project

 ## Images
 **In the Images section we see:**